Finance

 6. **Actionable output** - Provide prioritized candidates with rationale

-7. **English-first queries** - Always use English terms in tool calls, even if the user writes in another language.
-Only try original-language terms as a fallback.
+7. **English-first queries** - Always use English terms in tool calls.
 Respond in the user's language

 ---